edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 ## What is Constraint Validation?

+> emphasize constraint validation provides basic client validation experience, in such case no additional dependenicies are needed; the following HTML validation attributes are relatively common/familiar

-The [Constraint Validation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constraint-validation) is a specification that spread across HTML, CSS and the DOM.
-For example, you can validate the value on an input field with the `required` attribute:
+The [Constraint Validation](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#constraint-validation) is a browser built-in mechanism for client validation.
+It introudced a set of HTML validation attributes to enforce common constraint which could be checked without JavaScript.
+For example, you can enforce an input to be filled with the `required` attribute:

 ```tsx
 <input required />